 Customer Effort Score

+The scoring and calculation of the CES metric has an interesting history.
 When the CEB first released the CES survey method around 2008, the original wording of the question was as follows:

 Notice that with this scale and wording of the question, a low score is a good score, while a high score is a bad score.
 This may create confusion for customer experience professionals accustomed to NPS and CSAT metrics where high scores are good.
 Researchers also found that the word “effort” had different cultural meanings when translated in different languages.